frostdragonfyre/secure-ai-governance-toolkit/README.md

 # Secure AI Governance Toolkit

-A practical toolkit for turning AI policy into reviewable evidence, repeatable controls, and operational workflows.

-Most AI governance material explains what organizations *should* care about.
-This project focuses on what teams can actually use: templates, review rubrics, and security checklists that help teams govern AI systems in the real world.

-> **Project status:** Early but real.
-Five templates are shipped and usable today; control mappings, additional templates, and worked examples are on the roadmap below.
-This is built in the open — what's marked **Shipped** works now.

 **AI governance should produce evidence, not just intent.**

 ## What this toolkit helps you do